alixandru/q2a-open-login/README.md

 ## Installation ##

 * Install [Question2Answer][].
 This plugin requires at least version 1.6 (see the change log for details)
+* Make sure the [cURL][] extension is installed and enabled in PHP.
+HybridAuth library requires cURL to be enabled and the plugin will not work properly without this extension.
 * Get the source code for this plugin from [Github][], either using [Git][], or downloading directly:

    - To download using git, install git and then type